Le Mourier Guppy Camp 2021

 Email confirmations of the group your child will be joining will be sent on the Friday prior to the camp starting

 Q. What do i do when i bring my child to the camp?

 You will sign in your child as has always been the case.
 To enable us to adhere to the current physical distancing guidelines and to alleviate any congestion at this point of the day, there will be some slight changes to how you will sign in and sign out from previous camps.

-- There will be two sign in locations: Inverness Lodge for Red and Green groups and St Lawrence Sports & Community Centre for Orange and Blue groups.
+- There will be two sign in locations: Inverness Lodge for Red group and St Lawrence Primary School for Green and Blue groups.
 A physical distancing queuing system for sign in will be in place at both venues.
 To alleviate congestion we do ask that only one parent attends sign in at each location.

 - One of our senior member of camp staff will be there at sign in, this may not be your child’s group leader. however any issues/medical/allergy information will be known to us in advance and will be requested during the booking process.
 If you feel there is a need for further information to be passed on with respect to your child/children, this should be given to the staff member at sign in.

-- Parents will only be allowed access as far as sign in- access to the garden/chalet (Inverness Lodge) and inside areas (St Lawrence Sports & Community Centre) is restricted to staff and children only to assist with distancing.
+- Parents will only be allowed access as far as sign in- access to the garden/chalet (Inverness Lodge) and inside areas (St Lawrence Primary School) is restricted to staff and children only to assist with distancing.

 Q. What do i do when i collect my child from the camp?

 There will be 2 sign out locations, Inverness Lodge and St Lawrence Primary School.
 A physical distancing queuing system for sign out will be in place at both venues.
 To alleviate congestion we do ask that only one parent attends sign out at each location.

 Details on our two drop off / pick up locations can be found below